matter-labs-archive/PlasmaContract/README.md

     - [x] Invalid transaction in block (unrealisable)
     - [x] should NOT stop on valid transaction (not malformed) in block
     - [x] Transaction in block references the future
-    - [x] Transaction references an output with tx number larger, than number in transaction in this UTXO block
-    - [x] Transaction has higher number that number of transactions in block
     - [x] Two transactions have the same number in block
     - [x] Transaction is malformed (balance breaking)
-    - [x] Transaction is malformed (invalid merge by Plasma owner)
     - [x] Double spend
     - [x] Spend without owner signature
     - [x] UTXO amount is not equal to input amount
     - [x] UTXO was successfully withdrawn and than spent in Plasma
-    - [x] Should have interactive challenge (show me the referenced input)
-    - [x] Should have interactive challenge with Plasma stop at the absence of challenge

 ## Contribution